 Export Indicator

-Percentage of people living with HIV currently on ART initiating tuberculosis (TB) preventive treatment and who completed a course of TB preventive treatment
+Percentage of people living with HIV currently on antiretroviral therapy initiating tuberculosis (TB) preventive treatment and who completed a course of TB preventive treatment

 What it measures